DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Synergy with CSS Styled Content
 """""""""""""""""""""""""""""""

-As mentioned above, the whole content rendering logic is intended to completely replace CSS Styled Content.
+As mentioned above, the whole content rendering logic is intended to completely replace *CSS Styled Content*.
 If you do not make use of this system extension any more (as recommended) you can savely uninstall it to not waste valuable resources.

-Anyways, if you still are contingent to this system extension, Crystalis runs fine beside CSS Styled Content.
+Anyways, if you still are contingent to this system extension, Crystalis runs fine beside *CSS Styled Content*.
 But keep in mind that both content rendering setups are clearing previous ones at the beginning – meaning you can't effectively run both content rendering setups simultaneously.

-To deactivate CSS Styled Content simply head to Extension Manager module, search for CSS Styled Content and click the minus-button next to it.
+To deactivate *CSS Styled Content* simply head to Extension Manager module, search for *CSS Styled Content* and click the minus-button next to it.
 Please do *not* phisically remove this extension as this may lead to issues when trying to update the TYPO3 core later on.